Home staging is a growing field driven by many factors including the:

 How are fake home staging credentials possible?

-There is no independent organization or association that monitors the quality of home staging programs or the work of home stagers.
 It’s a completely unregulated field which means that anyone can call themselves whatever they like or create any “credentials” they want to award to others.

 The bottom line is that there is NO OFFICIAL TRAINING TO BECOME A HOME STAGER.